 For More Information

-This test is available at our Highland Park GI Lab.
+The 24-Hour esophageal pH monitoring is available at our Highland Park GI Lab.
 For more information or to schedule an appointment, please call 847.480.2828.

 NorthShore offers interpretive language services for non-English speaking patients.
 A request for this no-cost service should be made at the time of appointment scheduling.